Gecko-FOSS/basis/README.md

 - Sass Globbing 1.1+ (`gem install sass-globbing`)

 ## Usage
-The build system sets up Browsersync during development.
-Running `npm start` will set up `nodemon` to reload the server on code changes.

 The build system can be run in its default configuration with `gulp`.
-This includes sourcemaps, no minification, live reloading, and debug output.
+This loads the default preset defined in the configuration.

 Flags can be set with the following syntax:
 - `--flag`: enable